Skip to content

 Searching mind maps

-Mindomo makes it easy to find exactly what you need with a powerful search feature available right from your Dashboard.
+Mindomo makes it easy to find exactly what you need using a powerful search feature available directly from your Dashboard.
 You can quickly search across all your diagrams, templates, and public maps using keywords or phrases, with results showing both titles and specific content matches.

-You can search for specific content in all your Mindomo diagrams right from the Dashboard.
+You can search for specific content in all your Mindomo diagrams directly from the Dashboard.

-Use the Search bar on the upper side of your Dashboard to go through all diagrams (both your own and the ones created by others and published into the Public Gallery) and through all templates.
+Use the Search bar at the top of your Dashboard to go through all diagrams (both your own and the ones shared with you or published in the Public Gallery) as well as all templates.

-You can search for specific words or phrases and use filtering options.
-The search will go through the diagram titles, topics content, notes content, and comments content.
+You can search for words or phrases and use filtering options.
+The search includes diagram titles, topics content, notes, and comments.

-Type one or more words or a phrase in the Search bar.
-A list of all diagrams where that word or phrase appear will be shown.
-You will see the title of the diagram and the specific topic where it appears (if the word or the phrase are not included in the title).
+Type one or more words or a phrase in the Search bar, then press Enter.
+A list of all diagrams where that word or phrase appears will be displayed.
+You will see the diagram title and the specific topic where the term appears (if not found in the title).

-Mindomo uses advanced search and filter options for topics, tasks, notes, comments, and diagrams to be able to find what you need in seconds.
+Mindomo offers advanced search and filter options for topics, tasks, notes, comments, and diagrams.

-When you click on the Search bar, a list of queries and a short description for each will be shown.
+When you click the Search bar, a list of queries and a short description for each will appear.

 Watch the video

-You can use one or more queries to filter your diagrams by clicking on them or by typing them in the Search bar.
+You can use one or more queries to filter your diagrams by clicking on them or typing them directly into the Search bar.
+You can also use both filtering words/phrases and queries together.

 • space ( )